Sepideh Moafi: Career

+In May 2026, Moafi starred alongside Hugh Jackman and Marianna Gailus in the Off-Broadway drama, New Born, at The Audible Minetta Lane Theatre in New York City.

+In July 2026, Moafi became the first Iranian woman and the first woman from the Middle East to be nominated for a Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series; her nomination was for her role in The Pitt.

 Personal life

-Moafi is an activist and works to support the International Rescue Committee.

 In 2019, Moafi penned a first person essay sharing her experience as a refugee.

-In 2021, Moafi was a special guest on Girls Write Now, a writing and mentoring organisation for girls and gender-expansive teens.
+In 2021, Moafi was a special guest on Girls Write Now, a writing and mentoring organization for girls and gender-expansive teens.
 Moafi hosted a program titled Belonging: From Refugee to Hollywood as part of the Summer Salon series in February 2021.

+Moafi is a human rights advocate, and serves as an Ambassador to the International Rescue Committee.